 The book was originally inspired by a 2005 essay, The Labour Movement, written by Dan Gallin, the founding Chair of the Global Labour Institute in Geneva and former General Secretary of the International Union of Foodworkers (IUF).
 Those interested to learn more are encouraged to read Solidarity, Dan Gallin’s collection of nineteen essays on the international labour movement.

 Supported by the Friedrich Ebert Stiftung (FES), the project explores the influence of different radical political ideas, the struggles for liberation and independence, the growth of unions in the global south, the impact of war and revolution, and the challenges of globalization, financialization, precariousness and environmental destruction.

 It is designed to introduce activists who are new to the international movement, and those active in local and national trade unions, to current important issues and debates within the international labour movement, and their long histories.

-A draft of the book will be available to read soon.
+Each Chapter of the book is also available to read and download separately:

 GLI made a conscious decision not to write a conclusion to this text, but instead to appeal to activists from the labour movement to contribute their conclusions.
 We want to hear what you think are the key lessons to be learned from history, and the ways that they can be incorporated in our struggles today.

 Over the course of 2023, GLI will be organising with Global Union Federations, national, regional, and local trade union bodies, and labour NGO’s to organise a series of discussions, workshops, and educational programmes.
 Participants in these events will be asked to make short contributions on what they think the value of labour history is to them, and their contributions will be collated into the physical version of the text.

 If you are interested in taking part in this process, please contact gli-uk@global- labour.net